NikolaiTeslovich/QCoDeS-Interfacing/README.md

 </h1>

 <p align="center">
-  Interfacing with various equipment over the VISA protocol through USB and GPIB with QCoDeS
+  Interfacing with various equipment with [QCoDeS](https://github.com/QCoDeS) over the VISA protocol through USB and GPIB
 </p>

 Picture this, you have recently acquired a lab space with a lot of old equipment, some of which hasn't been used for literal decades.
 It's a safe to say that practically all of it uses the GPIB interface, and if not, likely USB.
 Why buy new expensive equipment when the old equipment is still good?